10 unmissable things to do at Winter Wonderland London 2018

 4. Brave the world’s biggest travelling rollercoaster

 Once you’ve tested your mettle on the ice rink, head over to see how the professionals do it.
-The Imperial Ice Stars cast is made up of Olympic and World Championship skaters who put a new spin on Cinderella in a 1-hour pre-bookable show.
-For something more suited to toddlers, book tickets for the Sooty Christmas Show!
-It’s on at 11:00 every day.
+The Imperial Ice Stars cast is made up of Olympic and World Championship skaters who put a new spin on Peter Pan in a 1-hour pre-bookable show.
+And the kids won't want to miss the new Snowman Experience, which will allow you to feel like you're flying with The Snowman.
+See the classic story in a whole new way!
+For something more suited to the little ones, head to the Teletubbies Christmas Show which is on at 11:00 every day.

 6. Sip a cocktail at Bar Ice